 Shit happens, it’s a fact of life.
-Last October, I woke up to the unexpected sound of the front door closing just before 8 a.m.
+Two years ago this autumn, I woke up to the unexpected sound of the front door closing just before 8 a.m.
 That’s odd, I thought.
 My husband was always at work by now.

 Did he forget something?